 Breakfast sausages are such a delicious part of breakfast, and now you can make your own!
 We give instructions for with and without special equipment, so you can jump in and start making them today!

 I really love breakfast sausages.
-I especially love making my own.
+I especially love making my own, sometimes even with turkey or beef.
 The reason is that I can control what goes into them.
 I can decide one what seasonings to use, and also on what kind of meat and the quality of the meat.

 The recipe below calls for ground pork.
 You can grind your own if you have a meat grinder.
 This one is a grinder and sausage stuffer that attaches to a KitchenAid Mixer.
 You can instead use pork that is purchased already ground from the grocery store.
 Or, you can mix together pork and turkey, or any other kind of ground meat.
 It’s really up to you.
 That’s why making homemade sausages is so great.
 You really do have complete control of the ingredients!